The best free photo editor

 A professional-level filter selection, now made free

 Google's unending determination to corner just about every market sometimes pays dividends for the pincher of pennies.
-Take its purchase of German developer Nik in 2012, for example - its Nik Collection photo manipulation plugin range retailed for $500 at the time, and in early 2016 Google decided to do away with the price tag and release the powerful collection for free.
+Take its purchase of German developer Nik in 2012, for example - its Nik Collection photo editor plugin range retailed for US$500 at the time, and in early 2016 Google decided to do away with the price tag and release the powerful collection for free.

-These are perfect free plugins if you're already using Photoshop, and you can add them to compatible host applications when you install them, but they can also be run as standalone applications if you hunt down their executable files.
+These are perfect free plugins if you're already using Photoshop, and you can add them to compatible host applications when you install them, but they can also be run as standalone photo editors if you hunt down their executable files.
+They won't appear in your list of Windows apps - you need to look in C:\\Program Files\Google\Nik Collection.
+To edit a photo, drag it onto the EXE file of your chosen editor.
+It's a strange system, but it works!

 High-end photo editing – and quick filtering – in your browser